rushabhk04/Celebritty-Influence--Todays-Youth/README.md

     python3 trends.py

-    For running a plot that shows comparison between Reddit and youtube in toxicity using --modern hate speech:- python3 mhs-plots.py
+    For running a plot that shows a comparison between Reddit and YouTube in toxicity using --modern hate speech:- python3 mhs-plots.py

     --for generating politics comments binned hourly